braze-inc/braze-docs/_docs/_developer_guide/platform_wide/tv_and_ott.md

 ## Platforms and features

-Below is a list of features and messaging channels supported today.
+The following lists features and messaging channels supported today.

 <style>
 #tv-feature-table td,